SAP/business-document-processing/doc_inf_ext_exercises/README.md

 Follow this [tutorial](https://developers.sap.com/tutorials/cp-aibus-dox-web-oauth-token.html) to get the Auth Token.

-**NOTE: Keep the tab open since we will need access token in the next steps.**
+**Keep the tab with the Auth Token information open since we will need it in the next steps.**

 ## Exercise 5 - Get Extraction Results of Document using Rest API